Category | Chiwra RSS feed for this section

 8 Aug

-A spin-off on the snack Chura Bhuja with Mattar, this dish uses the healthier red poha instead of white.
+A spin-off on the snack Chura Bhuja with Mattar, this dish uses the healthier red poha (flattened rice) instead of white.

-The method of making is exactly the same – the only difference with red poha is that it’s a little less easy to make out when it is done.
+The method of making crispy red poha is exactly the same as for white poha – the only difference with red poha is that it is a little less easy to figure out when the grains are cooked enough.
 With white poha, the color change to golden is a sure indicator.
 With red poha, the color is already dark when you start so you need to be more watchful.
-The poha turns crisp and ready to eat in about 5-6 minutes.
-I take a little nibble to make sure.
+Red poha turns crisp and ready to eat in about 5-6 minutes.
+Take a little nibble to make sure.

 (more…)